sn0218/react-note-app/README.md

 # Credit
-Thank you Dennis Ivy for teaching React JS Crash Course The original repository is in https://github.com/divanov11/notes-app
+Thank you Dennis Ivy for teaching React JS Crash Course.
+The original repository is in https://github.com/divanov11/notes-app

 # Getting Started with Create React App